MrEminent42/FutureMate/README.md

 ## Want to contribute?

 Sounds great!
-Please reach out to me on the Salesforce Slack (Leo Horwitz).
+Please feel free to make a pull request (likey off of the Dev branch).